asonj/TechCheck/README.md

-Visit *localhost:8080* to view the sit. (or localhost:8081 for live reload with [BrowserSync](https://github.com/BrowserSync/browser-sync))
+Visit *localhost:8080* to view the site.
+Use localhost:8081 for live reload with [BrowserSync](https://github.com/BrowserSync/browser-sync).